bfirner/essays/presentations/2025-05-WinlabInterns-ML1/downloading_a_dnn.md

 ---

-## But I Want the Super Latest Most New Model!!!!!
+## But I Want the Super Latest Most New Model that came out last week!!!!!

 * No you don't